PuttickMacroevolution/PETER/supplementary.materials/disparity.analysis/README.txt

 summarise.disparity.R
-	Summarise all traits under a disparity model with median pairwise Euclidean distance, median pairwise distance from the root, Sum Of Variances, and Sum Of Ranges
+	Summarise all traits under a disparity model with median pairwise Euclidean distance, Sum Of Variances, and Sum Of Ranges.

 analyse.time.bins.R
-	Analyse disparity in separate time bins
+	Analyse disparity in separate time bins.

 phylogenetic.signal.R
 	Estimation of the phylogenetic signal (phylo D) and evidence of trait-biased